 As recent higher education and employment trends have shown, graduate students across all disciplines are entering a wide variety of careers outside of the ivory tower but still face challenges in making the transition.
 In order to meet these challenges, the School of Graduate Studies presents a series of panel discussions from professionals who will share their career narratives and answer questions.
 Following the career panel, there is a general networking reception that allows graduate students and professionals to exchange contact information, business cards, ideas, strategies, and to forge new career possibilities.

 The SGS Innovation in Graduate Professional Development Fund offers up to $1,000 to successful proposals of new or expanded Graduate Professional Development initiatives.
-Learn how to apply and download the budget spreadsheet and application here.
+Learn how to apply and download the budget spreadsheet and application.

-Grad Room is a co-working space for graduate students to get involved in graduate life, build a community of graduate scholars, learn and practice new skills.
+Grad Room is a co-working space for graduate students to get involved in graduate life, build a community of graduate scholars, and learn and practice new skills.
 Drop in and speak with one of our Community Animators.
-Grad Room is your inclusive graduate student space on the St. George Campus.
-Visit our online calendar to see our daily.
+Grad Room is your inclusive graduate student space on the St. George campus.
+Visit our online calendar to see our daily events.

 Graduate Speaker Series